leolynnn/OPenCV_Basics_Section_Leolyn_Louwella/README.md

 # OPenCV_Basics_Section_Leolyn_Louwella
 # Improving Handwritten Digit Recognition Using Morphological Dilation

+## What is Morphological Dilation?
+Morphological dilation is an operation in mathematical morphology, primarily used in image processing, that grows or expands the boundaries of objects in a binary image.
+It is typically applied to emphasize certain structures or to fill in small holes and gaps within an object.

 ## Introduction
 Handwritten digit recognition is a fundamental problem in computer vision with applications in digitizing documents, postal mail sorting, and banking.
 However, handwritten digits often contain fragmented strokes or faded lines, reducing recognition accuracy.